entest-hai/ecs-chatbot-app/README.md

 - Step 4.
 Deploy the CodePipelineChatbotStack

 > [!IMPORTANT]
+> Please provide parameters in /bin/aws-ecs-demo.ts
-> In step 3, so ECS cluster task can pull an image which created manually in step 2.
-After step 4, we can check the Application Load Balancer URL and see the service working.
-Please ensure to provide .env with your Hugging Face API Key.
-Due to rate limite of free API, sometimes you might experience no response from the bot.
+> Please provide Hugging Face API Key in /chatbot-app/.env
+> Due to rate limite of free API, sometimes you might experience no response from the bot.

 **Step 1.
 Deploy EcrStack which create a ECR repository**